Experience or desire to teach in an urban education setting

 To be eligible to become an Alternative Teacher, candidates must possess a Bachelor's Degree AND one of the following:

 - Documented evidence of 24 semester hours of college level coursework from a regionally accredited college or university.
 The 24 semester hours must be in the content area the candidate desires to teach.

-Candidates interested in Special Education must pass the Elementary Education Praxis II (#5001) AND Special Education Praxis II (#5354) exams.
+NOTE: Candidates interested in Special Education must pass the Elementary Education Praxis II (#5001) prior to being hired.